 ABA RULES AND REGULATIONS

 Teams maintain a 26-man active roster with a six-man farm club.
 Note: If you end up a player shy because of a 2-for-1 trade, you may pick up a free agent to reach the 32-player mark.
-If you are making such an addition after the beginning of the summer development league season, that player is eligible for your carryover roster ONLY if you use him in the starting lineup, rotation, or active bullpen.
+If you are making such an addition after the beginning of the MLB season, that player is eligible for your carryover roster ONLY if you use him in the starting lineup (vs. righties AND lefties), rotation, or active bullpen.
 Beginning with Season Four, such additions will count against your three-man rebuilding drop/add limit.
 (See "Drop/Adds" section.)
 If you end up with an extra player because of such a trade, you must let someone go to stay at 32.

-Eligibility: To be eligible for the ABA, a hitter must have had 30 PAs (was ABs before ABA2017) in the previous summer development (major) league season; to start or platoon, he must have had 200 ABs.
+Eligibility: To be eligible for the ABA, a hitter must have had 30 PAs (was ABs before ABA2017) in the previous MLB season; to start or platoon, he must have had 200 ABs.
 There is an exception for catchers, who need only 175 real-life ABs to qualify as a starter.
 Starting pitchers must have had 10 GS; relievers, 15 IPs.

-If a carryover player fails to get sufficient SDL ABs or IPs, you may continue to carry him on your farm club, but he cannot see action in the ABA for that corresponding season.
-If you elect to let him go, he re-enters the league as a free agent after his return to SDL action.
+If a carryover player fails to get sufficient MLB ABs or IPs, you may continue to carry him on your farm club, but he cannot see action in the ABA for that corresponding season.
+If you elect to let him go, he re-enters the league as a free agent after his return to MLB action.

-In-Season Add/Drops: After the completion of the draft and up until the beginning of the summer development league, ABA teams may perform add/drops whenever they wish.
+In-Season Add/Drops: After the completion of the draft and up until the beginning of the MLB season, ABA teams may perform add/drops whenever they wish.

-Once the MLB season starts, some restrictions kick in: Any player you pick up as a add/drop must be placed in your starting lineup, rotation, or prominent bullpen role, and must have enough IPs or ABs to qualify.
+Once the MLB season starts, some restrictions kick in: Any player you pick up as a add/drop must be placed in your starting lineup (vs. RHP AND LHP), rotation, or prominent bullpen role (first pickup is your closer, second goes setup, etc.), and must have enough IPs or ABs to qualify.
 Position players must be starter-eligible (200 AB, 175 for catchers).
 Any pitcher who is starter eligible must go into your rotation.
 Any other pitcher must be either slotted as your closer, if available, or primary setup man.

 This is to prevent contenders from stockpiling for future seasons on the cheap.
 These rebuilding-oriented add/drops are limited.
 Each team is entitled to only three total, and only two may be starting pitchers.
 Dragon Clause: When trades create vacancies and you execute a rebuilding-oriented pickup to fill the spot, SUCH ACQUISTIONS *DO* COUNT AGAINST YOUR THREE-PERSON TOTAL, per previous sentence.
 Dragon Clause 2 (2017/05/16): Acquired players may not be traded.